ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 TODO For each advantage / disadvantage describe how it affects the priorities listed above.
 )

+We want to help the compiler help us.
+If one choice makes it possible for the compiler to identify more of our mistakes than that is a point in favor of that choice.
+The idea is the same as using `const` as much as possible [(73)](https://news.ycombinator.com/item?id=2364065).
+Programmers do plenty of dumb mistakes, it is better if those can be found quickly in the IDE rather than during testing or even worse by the users.

 In this note `integer_t` is an integer type that is an alias for either `std::size_t` or `std::ptrdiff_t` depending on if we use signed or unsigned indexing.
 `std::size_t` is an unsigned integer large enough to hold the size of any object, including heap allocated buffers.